benmvp/benmvp.com/content/pages/04--talks.md

 _(Retired)_

 > React's sophisticated reconciler (aka the “Virtual DOM”) makes updates to the UI feel fast because it optimizes interactions with the DOM.
 As a result, we no longer have to worry about how to transition our UI from one state to the next.
 However, the reconciler is not a silver bullet; even the new Fiber Reconciler.
 Our React apps can still get sluggish, especially as they grow in size and data.
 Let's discuss some causes for slow-downs and tools to diagnose problems so that we can speed up our apps.

+### Intro to Modern React using Hooks

+> React is a JavaScript UI library that makes creating reusable components easy and efficient.
+In this workshop, we’ll cover the critical concepts of modern React while iteratively building an app using hooks.
+In this workshop, we'll learn how to:
+>
+> - Write readable, reusable and composable components
+> - Use JSX syntax
+> - Work with the Virtual DOM
+> - Handle user interactions and synthetic events
+> - Maintain application state
+> - Make API calls
+> - Apply component styling
+> - Handle HTML forms & form elements
+> - And more...
+>
+> Prior experience with React is not necessary, but experience with building JavaScript applications will be helpful to hit the ground running.
+You’ll leave the workshop with all the fundamentals you need to build your own modern apps with React using hooks.

 ### Isomorphic React sans Node?? 🤔